IAIK/LVI-NULLify/benchmarks/README.md

 This step will compile the Intel SDK once for the all mitigation options you want to try.
 Then, it will compile both benchmarks with the mitigations and the corresponding SDKs.

+Aside from `cmake`, the SYMPHONY library is a prerequisite for the Intel's mitigation, it can be installed with
+`apt install coinor-libsymphony-dev`

 Two scripts are of note here:
 `./scripts/benchmarks_build.sh` and
 `./scripts/benchmarks_update_template.sh`